About me...

 I was born and raised in Woodstock, NB.
 After moving away after high school to the city of Fredericton, NB, I spent almost a decade living in Fredericton before returning home after the birth of our first child.

-I am a wife, a mother of two humans, and two dogs, an avid volunteer in our community, a business investor and a business operator/employer in our community.
+I am a wife, a mother of two humans, and two dogs, an avid volunteer in our community.

 I have a diverse working history that has taken me from Project Coordinator, to Project Manager, to Executive Director, with lots of splashes of construction management and interior design.
-I currently oversee a multimillion dollar budget in the ever evolving and challenging accommodation sector.
-I have been responsible for overseeing the general operations of multiple hotels, including developing policies and procedures, overseeing human resource issues, and constantly finding ways to improve efficiencies and costs.
+I used to oversee a multimillion dollar budget in the ever evolving and challenging hotel accommodation sector.
+I was responsible for overseeing the general operations of multiple hotels, including developing policies and procedures, overseeing human resource issues, and constantly finding ways to improve efficiencies and costs, while ensuring the guest experience remains top notch.

-I have served on the board of the Meduxnekeag River Association for over a decade.
-I served for years as secretary for the Fredericton Hotel Association, and almost two years on the Tourism Levy Committee for the City of Fredericton.
-I'm currently serving on Town Council representing the community of Woodstock, NB, elected June of 2021.
+I served on the board of the Meduxnekeag River Association for over a decade, and served for years as secretary for the Fredericton Hotel Association, and almost two years on the Tourism Levy Committee for the City of Fredericton.
+I'm proud to be serving as your current Mayor, elected and serving since January 2023.

 Why me?

-Life circumstances have provided me the opportunity to take a step back and determine where I want to invest my time.
-After careful consideration, and after a year of representing our community on Town Council, I have decided that I have the ability and stability to take on the mayorship.
-At 45 years of age, I have a diverse background and skillset that I can offer to this role.
-I have a strong pulse on what it's like to raise children in our community, in this day and age, what it's like to operate a small business, invest in a business, and employ people in our community.
-With the impending challenges and changes coming with municipal reform, it is going to take a leader that will ask tough questions, be willing to have tough conversations, be upfront and honest with the community, and have the skills to help find the solutions.
+After careful consideration, having represented our community on Town Council, and as Mayor since January of 2023, I have decided to reoffer and will continue to commit my time and skillset to the Mayor role full time.
+At 49 years of age this year, I have a diverse background and skillset that I truly believe is required of the Mayor role at this moment in time.
+I have a strong pulse on what it's like to raise children in our community, what it's like to operate a small business, invest in a business, and employ people in our community.
+With the continued challenges and changes due to municipal reform, it is going to require a leader who will ask tough questions, be willing to have tough conversations, be upfront and honest with the community, and have the skills to help find the solutions.
 At the root, is my desire to see this community be prosperous and prepared for the challenges that lie ahead in every community.

 "Firm, but fair, and caring.
 She cares about the staff